-The Pediatric HIV/AIDS Cohort Study (PHACS) is a longitudinal cohort study investigating the long-term effects of HIV infection and ARV (antiretroviral) medications in children and young adults who were born with HIV or born exposed to HIV.
+The Pediatric HIV/AIDS Cohort Study (PHACS) is a longitudinal cohort study investigating the long-term effects of HIV and antiretroviral (ARV) medications in children and young adults who were born with HIV or born exposed to HIV.
 The study follows newborns, young children, adolescents, and young adults.

 The advances in treatment to prevent mother-to-child transmission of HIV have been groundbreaking.
 As a result, the number of new perinatally-infected children in the U.S. is now small.There have also been remarkable improvements in the treatment of infants, children and young adults who were infected with HIV at birth.
 This has ensured that most previously infected American infants and children have survived through adolescence and are approaching adulthood.